About the grant

 Amount of the grant and its terms and conditions

-As a first stage, the applications are assessed by SSMF’s Review Board and external reviewers from a range of areas of expertise.
-Those applications which progress beyond the stage are reviewed in a second assessment round by members of SSMF’s Review Board.
+After submission of the application to SSMF, a first ranking is done by the respective medical faculty, after which the SSMF Review Board identifies the most qualified applicants in a second round of review.
 Innovation, the scientific quality of the project, the applicant’s skills and the practicability of the project are taken into consideration when assessing the applications.
 The different categories are graded on the basis of a 5-point scale: 1 not sufficient, 2 adequate, 3 good, 4 very good and 5 excellent.

 Submitting your application